Here is your complete guide to the Best Australian REITs for 2023.

 MVA Dividend Yield

-This yield is trending down over time.
-Over the past 12 months MVA has yielded 5.30%.
-Over the past 3 years MVA has paid dividends at a rate of 5.40%.
-Since inception in 2013 MVA has yielded 5.48% per annum.
+This yield has been trending down more recently.
+Over the past 12 months MVA has yielded 4.53%.
+Over the past 3 years MVA has paid dividends at a rate of 4.41%.
+Since inception in 2013 MVA has yielded 5.22% per annum.